intelliot/x-address-proposal/README.md

 You can also build binaries for Linux, Mac OS X, and Microsoft Windows: `npm run build`

 Binaries will be output in the `./bin` directory.

+## Acknowledgements

+This is proposal is largely based upon the XLS-5d proposal: https://github.com/xrp-community/standards-drafts/issues/6 ... with much of the verbiage copy-pasted from it!
+(With modifications where appropriate)